aria1233/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets the permission to the file giving Owner: no permission at all, Group: no permission at all, Other users: all the permissions
+sets the mode of the file hello to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello